paulmorriss/bikeornot/README.md

 Provided by BBC Weather http://bbc.co.uk/weather, but not officially connected with the BBC.

 Current state:
 Output is for debug.
-Query parameters work
+Query parameters work.
+Preferences can be specified and are stored in a cookie.

 Future work:
-Allow others to store their own preferences on their browser.
+Refactor to make code object orientated
-Better display (currently displays actual temperature and weather for debugging) API?
+Better display (currently displays actual temperature and weather for debugging) Preferences screen looks better on mobile
+API?
 Hardware integration, e.g. Raspberry Pi and LEDs.
 Different weather provider?